pubkey/rxdb/docs-src/replication.md

 When document states are transfered, all handlers are using bulks of documents for better performance.
 The server has to implement the following methods to be compatible with the replication:

-- **pullHandler** Returns all documents that have been written **after** the given checkpoint.
+- **pullHandler** Get the last checkpoint (or null) as input.
+Returns all documents that have been written **after** the given checkpoint.
 Also returns the checkpoint of the latest written returned document.
 - **pushHandler** a method that can be called by the client to send client side writes to the master.
-It gets the `assumedMasterState` and the `newForkState` as input.
-It must return the master document states of all conflicts.
+It gets and array with the the `assumedMasterState` and the `newForkState` of each document write as input.
+It must return an array that contains the master document states of all conflicts.
+If there are no conflicts, it must return an empty array.
-- **pullStream** an observable that emits all master writes and the latest checkpoint of the write batches.
+- **pullStream** an observable that emits batches of all master writes and the latest checkpoint of the write batches.

 ```